MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 ---

 ## What is Windows IoT Enterprise on Arm?
-Windows IoT Enterprise on Arm is simply Windows IoT Enterprise that runs on ARM64 processors.
-It is the same OS as the Windows IoT Enterprise OS that runs on X64-based processors, with IoT features available to help you build secure, powerful devices across any processor architecture.
+Windows IoT Enterprise on Arm is simply Windows IoT Enterprise that is built for and runs on ARM64 processors.
+It has the same features and capabilities of Windows IoT Enterprise for x64-based processors, enabling you to build secure and powerful devices across any processor architecture.

+## Windows IoT Enterprise on Arm vs. x86/x64
-The large majority of documentation for Windows IoT Enterprise applies to both X64 processors and ARM64 processors, with differences called out directly in the feature's documentation page.
-This section will provide additional guidance specific to the Windows IoT Enterprise on Arm platform.
+Windows IoT Enterprise on Arm is designed to be familiar for device builders and developers used to working with x86/x64.
+The large majority of documentation for Windows IoT Enterprise applies to both ARM64 and x86/x64, with differences called out directly in each feature's documentation page.
+A few general points to consider are mentioned below.

+### Applications
+Windows IoT Enterprise on Arm can run both **native** ARM64 applications and **emulated** x86/x64 applications.

+**Native** ARM64 applications are applications that are compiled and built specifically for the ARM64 architecture.
+Native Arm64 applications will provide the best performance, responsiveness, and power consumption.

+**Emulated** applications are x86/x64 applications that are run as-is without modification on Windows IoT Enterprise on Arm using inbox emulation technology. x86/x64 application emulation provides a fast way for device builders to port existing x86/x64 designs to ARM64.
+Windows 10 IoT Enterprise on Arm supports emulating x86 applications, whereas Windows 11 IoT Enterprise on Arm supports emulating both x86 and x64 applications.

+Learn more about Arm application development in the [Windows IoT Enterprise on Arm application development documentation](/windows-iot/iot-enterprise/Development/App_dev.md) or the [Windows on Arm application development documentation](/windows/arm/overview).

+### Device Drivers
+Unlike applications, device drivers must be built natively for ARM64 to run on Windows IoT Enterprise on Arm.
+ARM64 drivers for many commonly used devices are provided by Microsoft in Windows or provided by the processor vendor in the processor's Board Support Package (BSP).
+In addition, most device vendors provide drivers for their devices through either Windows Update or through 3rd-party support channels.
+For a device without an available driver, you will need to work with the device vendor to get one or write one yourself.

+Learn more about device drivers for Windows IoT Enterprise on Arm in our [ARM64 device driver documentation].

-## Processor Support
+## ARM64 Processor Support
-Windows IoT Enterprise on Arm currently supports a variety of NXP and Qualcomm processors, catering to different device needs and performance requirements.
-For more information about which NXP and Qualcomm processors are supported, refer to the [Windows IoT Enterprise Processor Lists](../Hardware/Processor_Requirements.md#windows-iot-enterprise-processor-lists)
+Windows IoT Enterprise on Arm supports a variety of NXP and Qualcomm processors, catering to different device needs and performance requirements.

+[NXP processors](./NXP.md) provide the lowest power and lowest cost options for building Windows IoT Enterprise devices, making them excellent for device categories like thin clients, kiosks, gateways, and human machine interfaces (HMIs).

+[Qualcomm processors](./Qualcomm.md) provide excellent performance while maintaining the low power benefits of ARM64 processors and are excellent for use cases that require high quality visualizations or machine learning/AI.

-For guidance specific to NXP processors, refer to the [Windows IoT Enterprise on NXP](./NXP.md) documentation page.
+For the specific processors models supported for each Windows IoT Enterprise OS version, refer to the [Windows IoT Enterprise Processor Lists](../Hardware/Processor_Requirements.md#windows-iot-enterprise-processor-lists).

-## Hardware Platforms
+## ARM64 Hardware Platforms
-Below is a list of ARM64 hardware platforms with support for Windows IoT Enterprise.
+Each ARM64 hardware platform in the following table is built with an ARM64 Processor that supports Windows IoT Enterprise and has a Board Support Package (BSP) that supports Windows IoT Enterprise.
+Visit the hardware platform's product page to learn more about its capabilities and ordering information.
 |Processor|Platform|Form Factor|
 |-|---------|-------|
 |Qualcomm QCS6490|[Thundercomm RB3 Gen 2](https://www.thundercomm.com/product/qualcomm-rb3-gen-2/) (in preview)|Development Kit|